EgidiuFarcas/faq-discord-bot/README.md

 ### FAQ Bot

+A Bot that auto-replies to FAQs with the ability to link multiple questions per answer.

 ## Usage

 **Sick of replying to the same question again and again and again?
 FAQ Bot got your back.**